Amyris Inc. (AMRS) Shares Up Despite Recent Market Volatility

-Amyris Inc. (NASDAQ: AMRS)’s stock price has increased by 9.24 compared to its previous closing price of 1.19.
-Nevertheless, the company has seen a gain of 15.04% in its stock price over the last five trading days.
-The Wall Street Journal reported on 08/14/21 that A Money Manager’s Hand Sanitizer Company Just Sold For Millions
+Amyris Inc. (NASDAQ: AMRS)’s stock price has increased by 0.76 compared to its previous closing price of 1.32. however, the company has experienced a 11.76% increase in its stock price over the last five trading days.

 Is It Worth Investing in Amyris Inc. (NASDAQ: AMRS) Right Now?

-, and the 36-month beta value for AMRS is at 1.17.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for AMRS is 1.15.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored